releng-tool/releng-tool-docs/content/guides/packages/common-pkg-options.md

 }
 ```

-A developer can also use [](pkg-opt-vcs-type) to explicitly define the version
+A developer can also use [`LIBFOO_VCS_TYPE`](pkg-opt-vcs-type) to
-control system type without the need for a prefix hint.
-The use of a
+explicitly define the version control system type without the need for a
-dictionary value is only useful when operating in
+prefix hint.
+The use of a dictionary value is only useful when operating in
 [development mode](/guides/development-mode).
 For more information on each
 type's formatting, see [site definitions](site-definitions).